gunter1994/templating/README.md

 Most of this is unfinished as I quickly realised this method was getting no where near the results I wanted, I did get a webcam test working, but it never recognized any phones properly and just randomely guessed at the background.

+My two main methods were "simple.py" and "webcam-test.py" simple is the basic algorithm, and works on a single image.
+Where webcam was set up to run on webcam video feed.

+I was planning on adding a weighting algorithm to this to fix some bias problems I was having but setting up the training data quickly became too combersome, so I decided to change methods as I dumbed down my process.

 # HOG and SVM

 The idea behind my HOG SVM classifier was to classify if a phone was the iphone brand or the samsung brand.
 I have several pictures of both from the back (from the front had too many issues due to the screen).
 As well as several random pictures I downloaded online that are simply "not phones".